Project-Mati/Proof-of-Compliance/README.md

 ## Objective

- - To ensure that rules that
+ - To provide a mechanism to ensure consensus that rules laid down by regulator are adhered by participants on collectively.

 ## Axioms

+ - Relies on underlying structure of blockchains and smart contracts.